R friendly multi-threading in C++: Introduction

 \subsection{\pkg{RcppThread} and related packages}

-The \proglang{R} package \pkg{RcppThread} aims to relieve package developers of that burden.
+The \proglang{R} package \pkg{RcppThread} \citep{RcppThread} aims to relieve package developers of that burden.
 It contains \proglang{C++} headers that provide: \begin{itemize} \item thread safe versions of \code{Rcpp::Rcout} and \code{Rcpp::checkUserInterrupt()}, \item parallel abstractions: thread, thread pool, and parallel \code{for} loops. \end{itemize} A word of caution: While \pkg{RcppThread} makes it possible to safely print from and interrupt multi-threaded \proglang{C++} code, all other parts of the \proglang{R} API remain unsafe and should be avoided.

 \pkg{RcppThread}'s implementation only relies on built-in \proglang{C++11} functionality for managing and synchronizing threads.
 Hence, it only requires \proglang{C++11} compatible compiler and is otherwise available for all operating systems.
-The package is open source (MIT License) and publicly available on CRAN.
+The package is open source released with the MIT License and publicly available from CRAN at \url{https://CRAN.R-project.org/package=RcppThread}.

-Besides the numerous packages for parallelism in \proglang{R} (see \url{https://cran.r-project.org/web/views/HighPerformanceComputing.html}), there are two packages that inspired \RcppThread and provide similar functionality. \pkg{RcppProgress} \citep{RcppProgress} allows to safely check for user interruptions when code is parallelized with \pkg{OpenMP} (but only then).
+Besides the numerous packages for parallelism in \proglang{R} (see \citealt{HighPerformanceComputing-view}), there are two packages that inspired \RcppThread and provide similar functionality. \pkg{RcppProgress} \citep{RcppProgress} allows to safely check for user interruptions when code is parallelized with \pkg{OpenMP} (but only then).
 Further, \pkg{RcppParallel} \citep{RcppParallel} is an interface to many high-level parallel abstractions provided by \pkg{Intel TBB}, but does not allow for thread safe communication with \proglang{R}.